kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/camunda7-bpmn.md

     }
     ```

+All `setup(...)` calls run in parallel on virtual threads, so a configurator must not rely on the order in which other configurators run.
+The module itself contributes the admin-user configurator, the resource-deployment configurator, and the second-stage initialization configurator through the same mechanism.

+The whole `ProcessEngineConfiguration` can be replaced as well: it is provided as a `@DefaultComponent`, so registering your own `ProcessEngineConfiguration` component takes precedence over the module's `KoraProcessEngineConfiguration`.

 ## Plugins { #plugins }

-You can register arbitrary [`ProcessEnginePlugin`](https://docs.camunda.org/manual/7.21/user-guide/process-engine/process-engine-plugins/) by providing them as components in the Kora dependency container.
+You can register arbitrary [`ProcessEnginePlugin`](https://docs.camunda.org/manual/7.24/user-guide/process-engine/process-engine-plugins/) by providing them as components in the Kora dependency container.
 The module collects all such components and passes them to the engine configuration when creating `ProcessEngine`:

 ===! ":fontawesome-brands-java: `Java`"